F. G. Loring: Writings

 Loring's writing abilities appeared first as a technical journalist and as naval correspondent for the Western Morning News.

-Loring also wrote poetry and short stories, of which "The Tomb of Sarah" gained acclaim as a classic vampire story after it appeared in the Pall Mall magazine in December 1910.
+Loring also wrote poetry and short stories, of which "The Tomb of Sarah" gained acclaim as a classic vampire story after it appeared in volume XXII of Pall Mall Magazine in 1900.
 It tells what happens when the tomb of the evil Countess Sarah, murdered in 1630, is disturbed during the restoration of a church.
 Along with Hume Nisbet's "The Vampire Maid" and E. F. Benson's "Mrs. Amworth", it is among the foremost early 20th-century stories to feature a female vampire.

 The story soon began to be anthologized.
 Later it was included in the 1939 Everyman Ghost Stories, the 1977 Citadel Press Dracula Book of Great Vampire Stories, and the Oxford University Press anthologies Victorian Ghost Stories (1991) and The Young Oxford Book of Supernatural Stories (1997).
 Ray Danton's 1972 film Crypt of the Living Dead was an uncredited adaptation of this.